keptn/lifecycle-toolkit/docs-new/docs/contribute/general/git/index.md

-If you are doing significant work, you should fork and clone your own copy of the repository, make your changes in a local branch, then push those changes to github where they can be reviewed and ultimately merged into the product.
+If you are doing significant work, you should fork and clone your own copy of the repository, make your changes in a local branch, then push those changes to GitHub where they can be reviewed and ultimately merged into the product.